firstname.lastname@example.org • (206) 546-4559

 Advising can take place in the instructional divisions, in the Advising Center, or online.
 Instructional division advisors are contacted through posted office hours or by appointment.

 Students may call the Advising Center to schedule an appointment with an advisor.
 Phone and online advising is also available for students.
 Drop-in advising is available daily.

 New Student Orientation

 New Student Orientation takes place right before fall, winter, and spring quarters to offer incoming students information and resources to help them kickoff their Shoreline experience.
 Participants will meet faculty and staff and have an opportunity to learn about campus life, online tools, financial services, and much more!
-Daytime and evening Orientations are offered to accommodate student schedules.
 For more information and to RSVP, visit the link above.

 Assessment & Testing Center

 (206) 546-4608 • 5000 Building (FOSS), Room 5100